PopovEvgeniy/fastwiper/readme.txt

                 The free space wiping tool by Popov Evgeniy Alekseyevich

-                           Version 1.1.6
+                           Version 1.1.6.1
-System requirements
+System requirements.

-Operating system: Microsoft Windows 2000 or higher
+Operating system: Microsoft Windows 2000 or higher.
-1 megabyte of free RAM
+1 megabyte of free RAM.

-Program description
+The program description.

-This program lets you wipe the free space on a storage media.
+This program lets you wipe the free space on a storage medium.
 It will be wiped by zero bytes.
 A deleted file can't be recovered with special software after finishing wiping the free space.

-License
+License.

 This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-Usage program
+The program usage.

 This software is a console/text interface program.
 It takes the number of wipe passes and a drive letter (for example, c) as the command-line arguments.
 The number of wipe passes is an optional argument.
 It is 1 by default.

-Recommended number of the wipe passes
+The recommended number of wipe passes.

 The recommended number of wipe passes depends on your paranoia level.
 The wipe time also depends on the number of wipe passes.